swotc-bwc-leaderboard-728x90-3

 THE OLD PORT

 Montreal’s Old Port is a wonderful destination along the St. Lawrence River.
 There’s no charge to wander about and enjoy the scenery but some activities cost a few dollars.
-It’s $24 for adults to catch the exhibitions at the Montreal Science Centre, with discounted prices for teens, children and seniors.
+It’s $28 for adults to catch the exhibitions at the Montreal Science Centre, with discounted prices for teens, children and seniors.
 They also have family packages.
-If you want to catch a movie at the IMAX Theatre, it’s $12.75 for adults and less for kids or seniors. https://www.montrealsciencecentre.com/ A one-hour boat ride with the folks from Le Bateau-Mouche is a fun way to get out on the water and see the city from a different perspective.
-It costs $28 for adults for a one-hour trip, with reduced prices for kids and seniors.
-Kids four and under are free.
-The Big Wheel ferris wheel offers amazing views of the St. Lawrence and the city of Montreal and costs $28.74 for adults, including tax.
-There’s also a cool zipline ($24.99 plus tax).
+If you want to catch a movie at the IMAX Theatre, it’s a little extra. https://www.montrealsciencecentre.com/ A one-hour boat ride with the folks from Le Bateau-Mouche is a fun way to get out on the water and see the city from a different perspective.
+It costs $34.99 for adults for a one-hour trip, with reduced prices for kids and seniors.
+The Big Wheel ferris wheel offers amazing views of the St. Lawrence and the city of Montreal and costs $27.50 for adults.
+There’s also a cool zipline (too scary for me) at the same price.

 THE GREAT BAGEL DEBATE … AND A BONUS SANDWICH

 Montreal bagels might be the world’s best; a slightly sweet bagel that’s dipped in honey and water before being cooked in a wood-burning oven.
 The two best-known spots are only a few blocks apart in the Mile End District; Fairmount and St.-Viateur.
 Ah, but which is best?
 “Honestly, if you closed your eyes you probably couldn’t tell them apart,” one Montreal tour guide told me a couple years ago.
 “You basically make your choice as a kid and from then on it’s ‘Until death do us part.’”
 Wilensky’s is a fun, old-time lunch spot near Fairmount Bagels that was made famous by Mordecai Richler.
-Ask for the Wilensky Special ($4.39), which is all-beef bologna and all-beef salami on a roll with mustard.
+Ask for the Wilensky Special ($4.75), which is all-beef bologna and all-beef salami on a grilled roll with mustard.
 Do NOT ask for substitutions.
+If you want to splurge (ha), you can add cheese and spend $5.19 for your sandwich.
 Montreal smoked meat fans flock to Schwartz’s for amazing sandwiches.
+The smoked meat sandwich is $14.99, and you can order it lean (boo) or with some extra fat, which provides a lot of the flavour.
+Pastrami?
+No way.
+I’ll take Montreal smoked meat (always with yellow mustard) any day.
+A turkey or salami sandwich is $11.50 if you’re somehow not a fan of smoked meat.

 MUSEUM OF FINE ARTS

 This is a huge complex that features several buildings connected via underground tunnels, which is quite useful for winter or a rainy day.
 There’s a vast array of thought-provoking art of all varieties from all over the world, as well as a fine sculpture garden.
 One of the most unusual things you’’ll see is a painting by Cree artist Kent Monkman called Trilogy of St. Thomas, which shows a white explorer making off with a native Canadian who’s wearing a headdress of traditional feathers and high heels.
 Could be a tough one to explain to the kids but it’s fun.
-You’ll also find amazing, 13th century carvings from Iran and lovely works from Canada’s renowned Group of Seven. https://www.mbam.qc.ca/ It costs $24 for adults 31 and up and $16 for folks from 21 to 30.
-Those 20 and under get in for free.
+You’ll also find amazing, 13th century carvings from Iran and lovely works from Canada’s renowned Group of Seven. https://www.mbam.qc.ca/ I looked for a ticket for April 10 and found it costs $27 for adults 26 and older, and that it’s FREE for anyone 25 or younger.
+Nice.

 OLD MONTREAL